OctopusDeploy/docs/docs/getting-started/first-runbook-run/index.md

 ## Further Reading

-This tutorial will run a sample script, first on the default worker, or your server, then it will move onto running that script on your servers.
+This tutorial will run a sample script, first on the default worker or your server; then, it will move onto running that script on your servers.
 If you prefer to skip that and start configuring Octopus Deploy runbooks to meet your requirements, please see:

 - [Runbook Documentation](/docs/runbooks/index.md)
 - [Runbook Examples](/docs/runbooks/runbook-examples/index.md)